Joy-it-code/helm-web-app-3/README.md

 ## 📚 Project Overview

 This project demonstrates how to set up a CI/CD pipeline using Jenkins to automate the deployment of a Kubernetes application managed through Helm charts.
+It contains the complete infrastructure and application setup for deploying a web application on **Amazon Elastic Kubernetes Service (EKS)** using **Terraform**, **Helm**, and **Jenkins**, all managed from **VSCode**.

 The goal is to automatically update and deploy the application every time new changes are pushed to a Git repository.

 ---